Best Practices

 ---|---|

-✅ Isolation | Each slice must be isolated and backwards compatible. |
+✅ Isolation | Each slice must be independent and backwards-compatible. |

-⚡ Parallel Execution | Leverage Devin’s parallelism to incrementally complete the migration one slice at a time. |
+⚡ Parallel Execution | Utilize Devin’s parallelism to execute slices simultaneously. |

-🔍 Human Review | After a human review, each PR is successively merged into main . |
+🔍 Human Review | After each slice is completed, it should undergo human review before merging into main . |

 Principle | Description |